kubernetes/website/docs/concepts/configuration/pod-priority-preemption.md

 pending Pods.
 As victims exit or get terminated, the scheduler tries to schedule Pods in the pending queue.
 Therefore, there is usually a time gap between the point that scheduler preempts victims and the time that Pod P is scheduled.
-In order to minimize this gap, one can set graceful termination period of lower priority pods to zero or a small number.
+In order to minimize this gap, one can set graceful termination period of lower priority Pods to zero or a small number.

 #### PodDisruptionBudget is supported, but not guaranteed!